Find Grad Schools

 • Manpower Development Manager

-There were about 34,500 jobs for Training and Development Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 34,500 jobs in the United States for Training and Development Manager.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,600 new jobs for Training and Development Manager by 2026.
 The BLS estimates 3,500 yearly job openings in this field.

 undefined